When you’re replacing enterprise systems, remember the alphabet: “EDI” comes before “ERP”

 What’s the Bottom Line?

 It’s smart to consider enterprise-wide requirements when starting the search for new EDI and ERP systems—those requirements will help you focus on the key capabilities of each system.
-In addition, the EDI and ERP candidates should be compatible from a customer size/requirements perspective.
-Once the base requirements are established for the enterprise, the best efficiency and lower cost will be the result from allowing each implementation to proceed at a normal pace and the total time required for both implementations be minimized.
+In addition, the EDI and ERP candidates should be compatible with a customer size/requirements perspective.
+Once the base requirements are established for the enterprise, the best efficiency and lower cost will be the result of allowing each implementation to proceed at a normal pace, and the total time required for both implementations be minimized.

 EDI systems with modern tools reduce the manual effort it takes to set up and manage trading partners.
 Instead of having to migrate hundreds (or even more) of trading partners individually, with modern EDI technology, enterprises can do so within a single, well-defined task.
 Additionally, the EDI decision cycle is often much shorter than the ERP cycle, so moving ahead with an EDI integration can be done efficiently and quickly.

 The very best EDI technology integrates with ERP systems and is able to handle inbound and outbound transactions.
 Whether it’s a flexible setup or run-time environment, companies must have a clear understanding of how the EDI interfaces are maintained and what is the impact of any potential changes to back-end systems.

 Modernize Your ERP and EDI Systems